Sportsbook Scam: Blazing Bet

 Many managers with industry experience start their own shops after several years in the industry.
 These shops have a limited success rate and are extra-high risk for players.
 They aren’t doomed to fail, and there are success stories, but these guys often lack the training and know-how of more experienced bookmakers.

-Oftentimes, these newer books call up players who were with other shops, trying to attract their business by slamming the older sportsbooks.
+Oftentimes, these newer books call up players who were with other shops, trying to attract their business by slamming the older bookmakers.
 This works especially well if their old employer went under and stole funds from players.
-They can tell bettors how terrible the old sportsbook was, and how their new shop will be different.
+They can tell bettors how terrible the old bookmaker was, and how their new shop will be different.

 Of course, what bettors don’t know is that many of these shops are run by the same people.
 These guys also lack the experience to run a book by themselves.
 Their exposure is often too large, and they lack the financial backing required to survive a rough patch.